'Superfuel of the future': Government hands out £60m to cutting-edge hydrogen projects

-Hydrogen produced from offshore wind, nuclear and ammonia among ideas and initiatives to be explored across 28 projects to gain funding today
+Hydrogen produced from offshore wind, nuclear, and ammonia among initiatives to be explored across 28 projects that have today secured fresh funding

-Cutting-edge projects to harness wind power, nuclear energy and ammonia for producing green hydrogen are among a vast range of UK-based initiatives sharing in the spoils of £60m government funding announced today.
+The government has today announced that cutting-edge projects to harness wind power, nuclear energy, and ammonia to produce green hydrogen are among a range of UK-based initiatives to share £60m of public funding.

-The funding has been awarded to 28 hydrogen projects across England, Scotland and Wales as part of the government's HySupply 2 competition, which it said was aimed at positioning the UK as a "world leader" in the emerging sector while also helping to create an estimated 12,000 jobs.
+The funding has been awarded to 28 hydrogen projects across England, Scotland, and Wales as part of the government's HySupply 2 competition, which it said was aimed at positioning the UK as a "world leader" in the emerging sector while helping to create an estimated 12,000 jobs.

 Successful bidders for funding include Yorkshire-based ITM Power, which has secured £9.2m to build a next-generation 5MW electrolyser stack, an industrial machine that uses electricity to separate water into its constituent parts of hydrogen and oxygen.